 Explain: We are creating a pattern.
-A pattern is something that repeats.
 First we have a girl and boy, then we repeat it with another girl and boy.
 That's a pattern.
 Say, pattern.

 Ask: What do we need next to continue the pattern, a girl or a boy?
-(Volunteers respond.)
+(Children respond.)
 Continue the pattern until you are no longer able to do so.

 Say: We still have children who aren't part of the pattern.
 Why can't we add them?
-The children should understand that in order to continue the pattern there must be a girl (or a boy).
+Children should understand that in order to continue the pattern there must be a girl (or a boy).